NAS Introduction to Foreshore and Underwater Archaeology

-For those who are attending the course as divers, there is an opportunity to practice the survey skills in an underwater environment, usually in a swimming pool or inland dive site.
+Diving is entirely optional and will only take place at the discretion of a NAS Diving Supervisor.
 The minimum diving qualification for those taking part in the diving exercises if they are to be held in a swimming Pool is CMAS 1-Star/BSAC Ocean Diver/SAA Open Water Diver/PADI Open Water.
-If the practical session is in open water then the minimum diving qualification is CMAS 1-Star/BSAC Ocean Diver/SAA Open Water Diver/PADI Open Water with at least 25 open water UK dives.
+If the practical session is in open water then the minimum diving qualification is CMAS 2-Star, BSAC Sport Diver, SAA Club Diver, or PADI Advanced Open Water Diver.

-It does not matter if you are not a diver, as any diving element of the course will be entirely optional and further dry land practicals and examples will be provided, giving those who do not wish to dive an opportunity to undertake a more detailed survey exercise to hone skills and techniques.
-Many nautical or maritime sites are located on the foreshore or completely on dry land so there is plenty to get involved with.
+It does not matter if you are not a diver, as any diving element of the course will be entirely optional and further dry land practicals and examples will be provided.
+These will give those who do not wish to dive an opportunity to undertake a more detailed survey exercise to hone skills and techniques.
+Some venues will not offer a diving option and all of the practical exercises will be conducted on dry land so please check at the time of booking.

 How much does the course cost?

-The cost of the Introduction course will vary depending on the venue and other costs, please visit the course diary for more information on current courses and fees.
+The cost of fieldschools, scheduled and bespoke courses will vary depending on the course venue and other costs.
+Please visit the course diary for more information on current courses and fees.

-Please note that the course fee does not include any entrance or membership fees required by venues where courses may be held, including Stoney Cove, Vobster Quay, Capernwray, Guildenburgh Water, Buckland Lake and Chepstow.
+Please note that the course fee does not include any entrance or membership fees required by venues where courses may be held, such as Stoney Cove.

 What participants thought...